tdjastrzebski/azure-enterprise-reports/README.md

 - SQL Server database providing raw data store
 - Azure Analysis Services (AAS) as hierarchical, aggregated data store

-Reports, typically in Excel or Power BI, using AAS as a data source return truly lightspeed results.
+Reports, typically in Excel or Power BI, using AAS as a data source, return truly lightspeed results.

 The solution has been optimized to store and process millions of usage records.